sascanagl/DialogServer/server/dialog/data/MessageData.md

 > * ```His colleagues were nearby.```
 > * ```His coworkers were close by.```
 > * ```His associates were very near.```

-See the SynonymsData README for more information on Synonyms.